zyedidia/eget/man/eget.md

   `--asset=`

 :    Download a specific asset containing the given string.
+If there is an exact match with an asset, that asset is used regardless.
 Example: **`eget --asset nvim.appimage neovim/neovim`**.

   `-x`